 It’s so important to do the market research when you’re starting a business.
 If there are many companies offering a similar service or product with a small customer opportunity, it’s going to be an uphill battle to stay afloat.
 You want to stand out and have a niche.
 You also want to know how your customer ticks so you can reach out to them with the right words.
 Know the demographics, what motivates them, and what their characteristics are.
 What time do they buy online?
 What age are they?
 Is it gender specific?
 What do they love?
 When you know the depth of their desires and passions, you can speak directly into their hearts.
 You’ll gain a loyal customer base this way.

-What Will Your Business Solve?
+9. What Will My Business Solve?

 When you research your customer base, you’ll learn what their problems are.
 Can you be the one to solve those problems for them?
 Figure out what their motives are for wanting to solve a specific problem, and understand what they’ve tried in the past.
 For example, if your customers are looking to have better skin, what is the underlying motivation?
 To become more attractive so they can get more dates and eventually find true love.
 Many times, your customer base won’t even realize their own underlying motives, so it’s up to you to figure that out and let them know.
 This gets their attention too because they feel like you know them.